 It is recommended that groups identify a minimum of one other revenue source within their funding proposal other than the Regional District of Nanaimo.

 Groups applying for more than one project or program may be considered depending on the availability of funding; however, groups may not apply for funding from both Community Grants and Youth Grants for the same proposal.

 Projects receiving funding from the Regional District of Nanaimo Grants-In-Aid Program will not be eligible for additional funding from the Recreation Grants Program.
 Groups may apply for different projects for their organization but will not receive more than one source of RDN funding for the same project.

 Groups may apply for funding each term and each year; however, funds are not guaranteed on a regular, on-going basis.

 The Recreation Grants Program excludes requests for repairs, maintenance or capital improvements to community operated buildings or halls.
-This type of request should be directed to funding that may be provided by the Electoral Area Community Parks function.
+This type of request should be directed to funding that may be provided by the Electoral Area Parks and Open Spaces Advisory Committee.

 Some applications, requiring approval and/or cooperation from land owners, several organizations or funders, may be approved in principle with conditions including:

 Providing written approval from land owners/, municipalities;